DaniVSainz/friends-family/README.md

 # Currently Deployed
 https://wynmemory.herokuapp.com/

-Our app was made  over 2 and a half days.
+Our app was made  over 2 and a half days for a project assigned at Wyncode.

 # Features